Dividend Stocks, Lunch Experiment Update:

 |Stock Name||Anworth||EV Energy||Chimera|

 |# of Shares||260||45||600|

 Priming the Pump:

-While the money involved in this experiment is technically free money, to expedite the stock purchase funding I’ve borrowed money from my checking account a few times just to speed up the process (thus priming the pump so to speak).
-Of course I paid myself back too though.
-Currently, I still owe myself $427.
+As I stated in my previous posts, the money involved in this experiment is technically free money, to expedite the stock purchases I’ve borrowed money from myself a few times just to speed up the investing process, this action is called “priming the pump “.
+Of course I’m paying myself back.
+Currently, I still owe myself $267.